open-compensation-token-license/license-token-website/wikisrc/blockchain-project-funding-and-liquidity-pools.md

 ### How Liquidity Pools Work

 Liquidity pools are smart contracts on the blockchain that hold funds.
 Users, known as liquidity providers, deposit an equal value of two tokens into a pool, earning fees generated from transactions within the pool.
 Traders can swap tokens within the pool, benefitting from reduced slippage and increased price stability.
+For more on smart contracts, visit [smart contracts on blockchain](https://www.license-token.com/wiki/smart-contracts-on-blockchain).

 ### Advantages of Liquidity Pools